vinodkd/guts/src/book/01_size.md

 		size(package|module)  = size(package|module construct)  + sum(size(classes|functions in module|package))
 		                                                                                 --(12)

-Looking at (11) above, however, how different is a container from another Atomic Operation in terms of contribution to size?
-Its presence adds to the total size just as another atomic operation and the formula above ensures that its contents' size is accounted for.
+Looking at (11) above, however, one has to wonder how different a container is from "just another" Atomic Operation in terms of contribution to size.
+Its presence adds to the total size just as another atomic operation does and the formula above ensures that its contents' size is accounted for.
 As long as we retain the `+ sum(size(contents))` part, we could treat containers as some more atomic operations during analysis.

 ### Question #5: So how to numerically calculate size?

 So how do we put some numbers against these ideas?
-We're slightly better off than before, but we still don't yet know to size the atomic operations, nor do we know the size of the containers themselves.
+We're slightly better off than before, but we still don't know how to size the atomic operations, nor do we know the size of the containers themselves.
 All we have determined so far is: *If* we know the sizes of the operations and their containers, the overall size is an accumulation of individual sizes.

 ### Review

-Ok, so `Hello World` helped us understand compound operations and containers, but didnt help much with understanding the nature and size of the operations.
+Ok, so `Hello World` helped us understand compound operations and containers, but didnt help much with understanding the nature and size of the operations themselves.
 Maybe a program in a high level language is closer to the application of programming as opposed to its core.

 Maybe we need to look at a simpler model of programming?